StackVista/stackstate-docs/use/stackstate-ui/views/manage-event-handlers.md

 Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your StackState instance.
 {% endhint %}

-Sends a message with detailed information about the trigger event, including the possible root cause, to the configured Slack webhook URL.
+Sends a Slack message with detailed information about the trigger event, including the possible root cause, to the configured Slack webhook URL.
 See [how to create a Slack Webhook \(slack.com\)](https://api.slack.com/messaging/webhooks).

 Can be triggered by **Health state change events** and **Problem events**.